SoMeRTze/personal-blog/content/blog/nextjs/index.md

 ---
 title: NextJs
 date: "2020-12-12T22:12:03.284Z"
-description: "NextJs is a React framework that allows for both static & server side rendering, has TypeScript support, smart bundling, route pre-fetching, and more.
+description: "NextJs is a React framework that allows for both static & server side rendering, has TypeScript support, smart bundling, route pre-fetching, and more ..
 "
 ---